 When you set up a new piece of shorea outdoor furniture, lightly spray it with water to remove any dust.
 Sometimes, all that is needed is a light seasonal cleaning.
 To do so, rinse the shorea furniture with a light spray from the hose.
 Dip a sponge or soft-bristle brush into a mixture of mild detergent and water.
 Scrub lightly and evenly.
 Rinse again, with clean water.
 Allow to dry completely.

-If you desire to return your shorea furniture to its original warm brown color, use a high-quality hardwood or teak oil each season to maintain and preserve its color.
+If you want to return your shorea to its original warm brown color, use a high-quality hardwood or teak oil each season to maintain and preserve its color.
 Before applying, test the oil on a small, inconspicuous area, rub it in with a soft cloth or paintbrush, allow to dry and see if you like the color and finish.
 If so, continue to apply oil, distributing it evenly with a cloth or soft-bristle brush.

 03 of 05